Harrods, the last department store selling fur

 Harrods protests take place usually every Saturday, as well as special occasions such as sale openings and other events at the store, see below for protest reports.
 If you are interested in taking part in the protests email firstname.lastname@example.org.

 Harrods bought by Qataris

 Please contact Harrods' new owners at the address below.

 Harrods is now owned by Qatar Holding, a company set up by and operated on behalf of the Qatari Royal Family, which rules the small, but oil rich Gulf Arab state of Qatar.
 The Chairman of Qatar Holding is also the Prime Minister and Foreign Minister of Qatar, his cousin is the Emir or King of Qatar.

 We are hoping that the new owners will take the compassionate step of stopping the sale of fur in Harrods once and for all, and that is where you can help us.

-Please contact Qatar Holding and the Qatar Government explaining the campaign and why they should stop selling fur in Harrods.
-Explain the horrors of the fur trade, and also send info and links to anti-fur websites, films etc.
+Please contact Qatar Holding and the Qatar Government explaining the campaign and politely ask them to stop selling fur in Harrods.
+Explain the horrors of the fur trade.
+Send info abou the fur trade, and links to anti-fur websites, films etc.

 Each letter should be individual, but some points you may want to include

 * Harrods is the only UK department store to sell fur, every one of the hundreds of other department stores in the UK has a fur free policy, including all of Harrods' rivals such as Harvey Nichols and Selfridges.